jharwell/rcsw/docs/src/setup/index.rst

    * - ``RCSW_CONFIG_ER_PLUGIN``

      - The default event reporting plugin to use.
-See :ref:`modules-er` for details.
+See :ref:`modules/er` for details.

      - ``LOG4CL``